scottslowe/learning-tools/README.md

 **vagrant-openstack**: This folder contains a `Vagrantfile` and supporting files for using Vagrant with the OpenStack provider.
 This allows you to use Vagrant to provision and destroy an instance in an OpenStack cloud.

 **vagrant-openstack-multi**: This folder is similar to `vagrant-openstack`, but supports Vagrant operations on multiple instances.
-(PENDING)

 ## License